 ME310 has its origin in the school's efforts, reaching back to the 1960s and 1970s, to offer its students a hands-on design experience that integrates analytical skills with creative skills (Carleton and Leifer 2009).
-It tone course, prototyping laboratory, and microcosm of Silicon Valley.
+It has also been informed by the growing body of research in project- and problem-based learning and small-group student collaboration.
+General findings for these methodologies indicate that they can promote a range of important educational outcomes, including: more favorable attitudes toward learning and increased motivation (Springer, Donovan & al. 1999), higher levels of achievement (Slavin 1996), higher order thinking (Cohen 1994), improved communication and conflict management (Johnson & Johnson 1993), and strategic problem-solving skills (Barron 2000).

+Larry Leifer, Professor of Mechanical Engineering Design and founding Director of the Center for Design Research (CDR) at Stanford University, who has lead the ME310 course since the late 1980s, describes it as a "radical course" and a "cross between a senior capstone course, prototyping laboratory, and microcosm of Silicon Valley.
 The course combines the best of interdisciplinary teaching and problem-based learning for engineering design.
-ME310 also offers a successful formula of global networked innovation and provides
+ME310 also offers a successful formula of global networked innovation and provides a documented test bed of engineering education" (Carleton & Leifer, 2009).

-(Barron 2000).

-(Carleton & Leifer, 2009).
 While ME310 provides corporate partners with a unique opportunity to explore new 'innovations' in a safe environment outside their own corporate structures, the main goal of ME310 is to apply the design thinking process and ME310's unique course framework as a design innovation pedagogy to prepare the next generation of 'innovators'.
 The hope is that these innovators will be globally aware, system thinkers, able to function across cultures and multidisciplinary teams, and increasingly design for sustainability (Figure 2).